DangerousDarlow/Logging/README.md

 Add calls to logging into your code

-    // Logging message 1
+    // LogMsg developer friendly message
-    Logger.Log(LogLevel.Error, "id-str1");
+    Logger.Log(LogLevel.Error, "004691b4-081f-4c9c-b683-95415b27617c");

-Run the tool to ensure log identifier strings are unique
+Run the LoggingSourceTool to ensure log identifier strings are unique

-    to be determined

-As part of the build run the tool to build a logging map

-    to be determined
+    LoggingSourceTool --dir <root of your source> --map <output map file path>

+The command line above will run the tool in a mode which does not make changes to source code.
+If duplicate log identifiers are detected the tool will exit with an error.
+This mode is useful as part of an automated build system where you want unique log identifiers to be verified and a log call map to be generated but don't want any changes to revision controlled source code.

+Running the tool using a different update mode changes the tool behaviour

+    LoggingSourceTool --dir <root of your source> --map <output map file path> --update NonUnique

+Modes available are None (as described above), NonUnique and All.
+If the mode is NonUnique then when a log message with a duplicate identifier is found the identifier and source code will be updated.
+This mode is usually run by a developer before committing source code to revision control.
+If the mode is All then all log call identifiers will be updated.

+The logging tool has option require_message.
+If require_message is set then each log call line must (or the tool will exit with an error) be preceded by a comment line starting with LogMsg.
+The content of the line after LogMsg is interpreted as the log message and is compiled into the log call map.

-On recovery of logs run the viewer tool to reconstruct useful logging
+On recovery of logs the log call map is used to create useful logging information.
+At the time of writing the tool to combine logs and log call maps hasn't been written.

-    to be determined

-# FAQ
-Q. Why isn't building the map and setting unique identities done in a single step?

-There are two steps because setting unique identities results in changes to source code and building the map does not.
-Identities are set during development and committed to revision control.
-Building the map is done during the build process without modifying code.

 # Build Instructions
 The project is developed using Visual Studio 2015.
 The project has some third party dependencies like the NUnit framework.
 The project has been configured to use NuGet so provided this is set up correctly Visual Studio should take care of the details.

 The project can be built by a continious integration tool such as TeamCity.
-Add NuGet, Visual Studio and NUnit TeamCity build steps.
-Add an AssemblyInfo patcher TeamCity build feature to link the assembly version to the build.